ButWhyFi/Minesweeper/README.md

 # Minesweeper

 Minesweeper program with 3 difficulty levels.
-Download all assets and change the file directories in GridSpace.java and Message.java to run.
+Download all assets and change the file directories in GridSpace.java and Message.java to the file directory of the folder labled "images".

 Left click to uncover a square.
 Right click to flag.